 You must be at least 14 years old to participate

 The nearest international airport to Jindabyne is Sydney.
 Canberra is a 55 minute flight from Sydney.
+There are small airports in Jindabyne and in Cooma.

 Snow Alliance run a private shuttle service from Canberra to Jindabyne